 Step 3: Launch the built-in Photos app.
 If Photos app is not opening for some reason, please go through our how to reinstall Photos app guide to fix the issue.

-Step 4: After launching the Photos app, click the Import option located top right of Photos app.
+Step 4: After launching the Photos app, click the Import option located top right of the Photos app.

 The Photos app will now look for all videos and photos on your iPhone.

-Step 6: Click Continue button.
+Step 6: Click the Continue button.

-Step 8: Finally, click Import button to begin importing selected pictures and videos.
+Step 8: Finally, click the Import button to begin importing selected pictures and videos.
 Once done, you will see “Photos has finished importing photos” desktop notification.
 That’s it!